Premam (2016 film): Critical reception

 The Indian Express gave 3 out of 5 stars stating "Despite cameos by Venkatesh and Nagarjuna, this Naga Chaitanya and Shruti Haasan film fails to match up to Premam's Malayalam version".
 The New Indian Express gave 3 out of 5 stars stating Remaking a classic like Premam is risky business.
 Chandoo Mondeti has adapted it in a way to appeal to the typical Telugu film lovers.
 Chaitanya charm us along with Anupama and 'Madonna".
-Behindwoods gave 2.75 out of 5 and then stated "You might not find a poetic visual narration or massy goosebumps moments in this version but if you want to witness a simple feel good romantic film again, Premam is not a bad option after all."

 Jeevi of Idlebrain.com gave the film 3.25/5 and said "Plus points of the film are casting (especially Naga Chaitanya), beautiful moments and realistic approach by director.
 On the flipside, there are a few dull moments in second half due to a few forced comedy elements (Sathya teaching dancing etc).
-On a whole, Premam is a film of moments that explores love in it’s purest/idealistic perspective.
+On a whole, Premam is a film of moments that explores love in its purest/idealistic perspective.
 You may watch it!".
-123telugu gave a score of 3.25/5 and said "If you stop drawing comparisons from the original and go with an open mind, Premam is one romantic entertainer which will keep you hooked throughout and makes up for a good watch this festival season".
-Indiglitz.com said "A fairly entertaining rom-com.
-Musically and lyrically superb.
-One of the career best performances by Chaitanya.
-Comedy wins.
-A happy festival watch."
 Sify gave 3 out of 5 stars and then summarised "Premam is all for some genuine fun and perhaps, a few nostalgic moments as well.
 It’s a lengthy ride for sure, but it will leave you wanting for more."

 The Times of India gave 3.5 out of 5 stars stating "Watch this film for Naga Chaitanya and for director Chandoo whose honest approach towards making this film has made it unique".

 Comparing to the original Premam film makes you disappointed.